Aspergillosis: Risk factors

-People who are immunocompromised — such as patients undergoing hematopoietic stem cell transplantation, chemotherapy for leukaemia, or AIDS — are at an increased risk for invasive aspergillosis infections.
-These people may have neutropenia or corticoid-induced immunosuppression as a result of medical treatments.
+People who are immunocompromised—such as patients undergoing hematopoietic stem cell transplantation, chemotherapy for leukaemia, or AIDS—are at an increased risk for invasive aspergillosis infections.
+These people may have neutropenia or corticosteroid-induced immunosuppression as a result of medical treatments.
 Neutropenia is often caused by extremely cytotoxic medications such as cyclophosphamide.
 Cyclophosphamide interferes with cellular replication including that of white blood cells such as neutrophils.
 A decreased neutrophil count inhibits the ability of the body to mount immune responses against pathogens.
-Although tumor necrosis factor alpha (TNF-α) — a signaling molecule related to acute inflammation responses — is produced, the abnormally low number of neutrophils present in neutropenic patients leads to a depressed inflammatory response.
+Although tumor necrosis factor alpha (TNF-α)—a signaling molecule related to acute inflammation responses—is produced, the abnormally low number of neutrophils present in neutropenic patients leads to a depressed inflammatory response.

 If the underlying neutropenia is not fixed, rapid and uncontrolled hyphal growth of the invasive fungi will occur and result in negative health outcomes.
 In addition to decreased neutrophil degranulation, the antiviral response against Flu and SARS-CoV-2 viruses, mediated by type I and type II interferon, is diminished jointly with the local antifungal immune response measured in the lungs of patients with IAPA (Influenza-Associated Pulmonary Aspergillosis) and CAPA (COVID-19-Associated Pulmonary Aspergillosis).
+COVID-19 patients with preexisting or newly diagnosed bronchiectasis are at particular risk of developing pulmonary aspergillosis.

+Normally the mucociliary clearance mechanism of the airways of the lungs removes inhaled particles.
+However, in those with underlying lung diseases, such as cystic fibrosis or bronchiectasis, this mucociliary clearance mechanism is impaired and aspergillus spores (which are 2–5 μm in diameter) are able to colonize the airways and sinuses.